-I mainly sell direct with the exception of a few stores on Lake Biwa in Japan and in San Diego,Ca. For the time being I'm a one man garage business.
+I mainly sell direct with the exception of a few stores on Clear Lake,Ca San Diego,Ca and on Lake Biwa in Japan.
+For the time being I'm a one man garage business.
 The lures I make take a considerable amount of time both in prototyping and manufacturing process.
-The amount of labor involved in hand crafting fishing lures is very time consuming as opposed to most injected lures that are mass produced.
-For updates or questions about future releases I encourage you to email me at email@example.com
+The amount of labor involved in hand crafting fishing lures is very time consuming as opposed to most injected or 3D printed lures.
+For updates or questions about future releases I encourage you to email me at firstname.lastname@example.org

 - I never know what you're going to release?

 Often times I follow the water temperature and do releases accordingly.
 For example warm water fish such as bluegill, carp, and baby bass patterns from spring through fall.
 With Cold water species such as trout,kokanee,and perch from fall through spring.
 Again please don't hesitate to email to stay connected.

 Depending on the level of detail and size of the bait this can take anywhere from 4-8 weeks.
 I will often work on multiple batches while waiting for cure cycles to complete.

 -Do you do custom patterns or repaint work?

 Unfortunately at this time I have to focus on making my baits available.
 I am however constantly trying to introduce new patterns to keep fish from getting conditioned.